Patrick-Gilles/ml-birdwatching/README.md

 Raw data files were not included due to size.
 The data files included represent the result of running ebird_first.R on raw data downloaded from eBird.

-## randomforest.pkl
-A file containing the serialized forest model used in feature importance.
-Its generation is shown at the end of birds_ml.ipynb
+A checkpoint file containing the serialized forest model used in feature importance was not included due to its large size, even when compressed.
+It can be generated through the final cell of birds_ml.ipynb.
+Model training should take less than a minute on modern hardware.

 ## requirements.txt
 Lists required python packages for the jupyter notebook to run